You can survive on a teacher’s salary…it’s all about strategy.

 Invest in Financial Literacy.

-These books help me to understand how money works and flows on a deeper level, more than just earning and spending dollars.
+These books will help you to understand how money works and flows on a deeper level, more than just earning and spending dollars.

 - Real Money Answers for Every Woman by Patrice Washington